-When it is a life-threatening emergency, call 911 or go straight to the nearest emergency room.
-If admitted, precertification should be secured within the timeframes specified below.
+Precertification should be secured within the timeframes specified below.
+For emergency services, precertification is not required, but you should notify us within the timeframes listed below.
 To obtain precertification, call us at the telephone number listed on your ID card.
 This call must be made:

 For non-emergency admissions: You, your physician or the facility will need to call and request precertification at least 14 days before the date you are scheduled to be admitted.
 For an emergency admission: You, your physician or the facility must call within 48 hours or as soon as reasonably possible after you have been admitted.
-For an urgent admission : You, your physician or the facility will need to call before you are scheduled to be admitted.
-An urgent admission is a hospital admission by a physician due to the onset of or change in an illness , the diagnosis of an illness, or an injury.
-For outpatient non-emergency medical services You or your physician must call at least 14 days requiring precertification: before the outpatient care is provided, or the treatment or procedure is scheduled.
+For an urgent admission: You, your physician or the facility will need to call before you are scheduled to be admitted.
+An urgent admission is a hospital admission by a physician due to the onset of or change in an illness, the diagnosis of an illness , or an injury .

+For outpatient non-emergency medical services You or your physician must call at least 14 days requiring precertification : before the outpatient care is provided, or the treatment or procedure is scheduled.

 We will provide a written notification to you and your physician of the precertification decision, where required by state law.
-If your precertified services are approved, the approval is valid for 60 days as long as you remain enrolled in the plan.
+If your precertified services are approved, the approval is valid for 180 days as long as you remain enrolled in the plan.